Leadership Lessons from the Sidewalk

 And so I walk, unplugged.

-I’ve also listened to the summer sounds of a mid-morning North Carolina symphony of insects and birds.
+I’ve also listened to the late summer sounds of a mid-morning North Carolina symphony of insects and birds.
 The insects I’m guessing are mostly cicadas and katydids – first one, then the another, then a whole chorus.
 And then quiet.
 And then it starts over.

 I listened for sounds I didn’t hear – cars up and down the street.
 Most people have gone to work if they’re going, and lunchtime hasn’t yet arrived.
 No planes on approach to CLT – that means the winds have shifted direction, and the landing pattern, often overhead, is further to the west.
 About a mile away, I-77 traffic is no doubt busy – but I didn’t hear it, again thanks to the wind direction.